dfrodriguezp/PiCM-cpp/README.md

 ```
 It should be noted that both the `JSON` file and the sample file, must be inside the same folder **simulation_name**.

+Furthermore, in the `"results"` option, the user can specify the data output that they want to work with.

 ### Instructions
 1. Clone the repository.
 2. Compile it with `$ make`.
-3. Run the simulation with `$ ./main example/example.json`.
+3. Run the simulation with `$ ./main simulation_name/example.json`.

 When the simulation is completed, the output data will be available in the `"output"` directory specified in the `JSON` file --in this case, *simulation_name*--.
 The user can manipulate it as their convenience.